Last Updated on April 27, 2023

 Before you buy a puppy, it’s important to note that the sale price is not the only cost involved in caring for a Tamaskan.

-Remember to ask for certification from your Tamaskan breeder.
-This ensures that the dog meets ethical breeding standards and regulations and has undergone health screening for hereditary conditions.
+The certificate is proof that the dog meets ethical breeding standards and regulations and has undergone health screening for hereditary conditions.

-Tamaskans have notable differences between their wolf-dog cousins, the Siberian Husky and Alaskan Malamute, due to the selective breeding developed in the 1980s.
+Tamaskans have notable differences from their wolfdog cousins due to the selective breeding program developed in the 1980s.
 We’ve broken down some of the key differences below.

-Alaskan Malamute VS Tamaskan dog
+Alaskan Malamute VS. Tamaskan Dog

-Alaskan Malamutes are friendly dogs, but the Tamaskan beats it out in terms of playfulness – with kids in particular.
+Alaskan Malamutes are friendly dogs too, but the Tamaskan beats it out in terms of playfulness – with kids in particular.